 The Company maintains a tax-qualified Profit Sharing and Savings Plan for those of its employees and the employees of affiliated employers who are not union employees, non-resident aliens or leased employees.
 Each eligible employee becomes a participant upon employment.
-This Plan provides for an annual contribution by the Company and affiliated companies in a discretionary amount.
+This Plan provides for an annual discretionary contribution by the Company and affiliated companies.
 The contribution is allocated to individual accounts of participants in proportion to their compensation and is integrated with the applicable Social Security taxable wage base.
 A participant's profit sharing account begins vesting after 3 years of service with the Company and affiliated employers and is fully vested after 7 years of service.
 A participant whose employment terminates for reasons other than death, total disability or retirement on or after attaining age 65 is entitled only to the vested portion of his account.
 The Plan also permits participants to contribute to their own accounts on a pre-tax basis by means of compensation reduction elections.
 The portion of a participant's account that is attributable to compensation reduction contributions is always 100% vested.
-The Plan also permits the Company and affiliated employers to make discretionary matching contributions that are allocated to participants as a uniform percentage of their compensation reduction contributions for the same year.
+The Plan also permits the Company and affiliated employers to make discretionary matching contributions under the Savings Plan that are allocated to participants as a uniform percentage of their compensation reduction contributions for the same year.
 The portion of a participant's account that is attributable to matching contributions is subject to the same vesting rules that apply to that participant's profit sharing account.
-Additionally, the Company may make matching contributions under the Savings Plan.
-During the fiscal year ended December 31, 1994, the Company made Profit Sharing Plan contributions of \$300,000 and no matching contributions to the Savings Plan.
-Aggregate contributions to executive officers in such fiscal year totalled \$13,380.
+During the fiscal year ended December 28, 1996, the Company made Profit Sharing Plan contributions of \$350,000 and no matching contributions to the Savings Plan.
+Aggregate contributions to executive officers in such fiscal year totaled \$14,304.